Gabatrix: the Terrorists of Batrice

 “No!” the crowd replied again.

 Mizu felt invigorated a little bit.
 Much like the crowds, he felt inclined to agree with this activist.
-He used his augmented hand to project another political cartoon.
+The chronicler used his augmented hand to project another political cartoon.
 This one was showing a male politician with the word “Cebravis” written on his tuxedo.
-He had heart-filled eyes that were looking at a lizard woman in a bikini.
-In the man’s hands were gems and emeralds as he was tossing them to the alien woman.
+He had heart-filled eyes and was looking at a lizard woman in a bikini.
+In the man’s hands were gems and emeralds, tossing them to the alien woman.
 On the gems were written “Batrice and Gillan.”
 Meanwhile, the lizard woman carried a gun hidden behind her back.

 “The Itreans promise protection!” the chronicler continued.
-“They promise fornication, but who is paying for it!”
+“They promise fornication, but who’s paying for it!”

 “Us!” yelled the crowd.